kendryte/k230_docs/en/01_software/board/mpp/K230_VICAP_SENSOR_Parameter_Partition_Reference.md

     ../../../../../../../sensor/dewarp/imx335-2592x1944.bin > sensor_cfg.bin
 ```

-In order, the last merged file is the dewarp parameter file generated in k230_sdk/src/big/mpp/userapps/src/sensor/dewarp, if you add a new dewarp parameter file, you can append it at the end in order.
+In order, the last merged file is the dewarp parameter file generated in k230_sdk/src/big/mpp/userapps/src/sensor/dewarp.
+If new dewarp parameter files are added, they can be appended at the end in sequence.

-##### 2.2.2.6 Scripting binary files
+##### 2.2.2.6 Scripted Production of Binary Files

-The SDK provides semi-automated scripts for the concatenation process 2.2.2.1 - 2.2.2.5 named *gen_database.sh*, and users can directly compile the SDK by executing the source code definition of header, dewarp, and parameter parsing after completing the source code definition of header, dewarp, and parameter parsing.
+The SDK provides a semi-automated script *gen_database.sh* that links processes 2.2.2.1 - 2.2.2.5.
+After completing the source code definitions for header, dewarp, and parameter parsing, users can execute this script to produce the binary file, or even compile the SDK directly without manually executing the script.

 ```shell
 #!/bin/sh